grahamlopez/gentoo-configs/README.md

 - power profiles and switching
 - external monitors in hyprland
 - telescope search icons in nvim for "disk" and see many squares and kanji
-- root dotfiles
-- build up from smaller profile
+- build up from smaller (non-desktop) profile
 - keychain for ssh key
 - enable (proton) vpn
 - unlock luks root with usb device (storage or yubikey)
+- user mount removable devices
+- screenlocking and fingerprint reader

 ## Screen brightness buttons